layoutBox/FlexLayout/README.md

 The `alignItems` property defines how flex items are laid out along the cross axis on the current line.
 Similar to justifyContent but for the cross-axis (perpendicular to the main-axis).
 For example, if children are flowing vertically, alignItems controls how they align horizontally.

+NEW: The align-items property defines how flex items are laid out along the cross axis on the current line.
+You can think of it as the justify-content version for the cross-axis.

 |                     	| direction(.column) | direction(.row) |
 |---------------------	|:------------------:|:---------------:|
 | **stretch** (default) 	| <img src="docs/images/flexlayout-align-column-stretch.png" width="140"/>| <img src="docs/images/flexlayout-align-row-stretch.png" width="160"/>|